-Senior Resources recently received its 3-year CARF accreditation for its Case Management, and Home and Community Services programs.
+Senior Resources recently received its second 3-year CARF accreditation for its Case Management, and Home and Community Services programs.
 This accreditation decision represents the highest level of accreditation that can be awarded to an organization and shows the organization’s substantial conformance to the CARF standards.
 Click here for more information about the significance of CARF accreditation.

 Earning NCQA’s Accreditation of Case Management for LTSS demonstrates that an organization is dedicated to coordinating the delivery of care in a person-centered and integrated manner to help individuals function optimally in their preferred setting.
 NCQA’s website (ncqa.org) contains information to help consumers, employers and others make moreinformed health care choices.

 Senior Resources staff members have completed LGBT cultural competency training and served the Bronze level through SAGE (Services & Advocacy for Gay, Lesbian, Bisexual & Transgender Elders), a not-for-profit organization.